domiac/MilkyWayManagement/README.md

-# tsoha_main
+# Description "Change Later to the name of the application"
 Databases and web development course project.

-Read READ.md for more information.
+## Project Info
+- Add later